Traditional Education vs Modern Education in 2025

 Students have different individual needs, interests, and learning styles.
 As a result, they gain more from a personalized learning experience.
 A student-centered methodology promotes enthusiasm among students.
 This makes them take ownership of their educational prowess.

 The approach focuses on building confidence and keeps students motivated to learn at their own pace.
-It equips students with practical skills, such as adaptability, self-directed learning, long-term retention and real-world problem-solving abilities.
+It equips students with practical skills, such as adaptability, self-directed learning, long-term retention, and real-world problem-solving.

 Learn By Doing